Phoenix Center What's New Archive

 Phoenix Center President Lawrence J. Spiwak debates Congresswoman Loretta Sanchez (D-CA) in the ORANGE COUNTY REGISTER on the merits of FCC Chairman Kevin Martin’s inquiry into the feasibility of a la carte cable pricing.
 Mr. Spiwak supports the Chairman’s inquiry; Congresswoman Sanchez does not.

-• Mr. Spiwak’s commentary in support of Chairman Martin’s inquiry [pdf file]
+• Mr. Spiwak’s commentary in support of Chairman Martin’s inquiry [ pdf]

-• Congresswoman Sanchez’s commentary opposing Chairman Martin’s inquiry [pdf file]
+• Congresswoman Sanchez’s commentary opposing Chairman Martin’s inquiry [ pdf]

 2005